mazwat/mazwat.github.io/final-submission-preparation.md

 |Creative Response to Brief| 10% |
 |Use of Version Control| 10% |

-Insure that you have given e
+Insure that you have given each criteria your consideration when designing your project.

+## Contracts

+We will be assessing you on how well you have met the requirements of the contract.
+Does your experience meet the needs of your specific cl

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTEyMTIzMSw4MzA1NzY0NjQsMjM1NT
+eyJoaXN0b3J5IjpbLTY3NDQ2OTQ3Nyw4MzA1NzY0NjQsMjM1NT
 k2NDI2XX0=
 -->